aomail-ai/aomail-admin-dashboard/README.md

-# Aomail Admin Dashboard
+# 📊 Aomail Admin Dashboard
-A dashboard to manage users and their subscriptions plans and get overview of the platform.

-> A dashboard to manage users and their subscriptions plans and get overview of the platform.
+> An administrative dashboard for managing Aomail users, subscriptions, and platform analytics.
+Visit [aomail.ai](https://aomail.ai) to learn more about the platform.
 >
 > 📧 Support: aomailaipro@gmail.com